Annual Holiday Beef Sale Ending in...

 “Wow, you have a great complexion!”

-I am often taken aback and honestly feel a bit awkward when I hear those words while making meat deliveries on Thursdays.
+I am often taken aback and honestly feel a bit awkward when I hear those words while interacting with customers at Farmers Market.

-My Mom, who buys meat every week from The Maker’s Meadow, is a great example of having healthy, radiant skin.
+My Mom, who buys a lot of meat from The Maker’s Meadow, is a great example of having healthy, radiant skin.
 Many are shocked when they meet her and notice that she has little to no wrinkles (even while raising 8 children with two younger ones still at home :) !

 (My mom Rebecca Filbrun with my brother Jay)